-RULE 15.
-APPROPRIATE OFFER FOR CONVERTIBLES ETC.
+15.1 APPROPRIATE OFFER OR PROPOSAL

+When an offer is made for voting equity share capital or for other transferable securities carrying voting rights and the offeree company has convertible securities, options or subscription rights ("Rule 15 securities") outstanding, the offeror must make an appropriate offer or proposal to the holders of those Rule 15 securities to ensure that their interests are safeguarded.
+Equality of treatment is required.

+15.2 INDEPENDENT ADVICE AND VIEWS OF THE OFFEREE BOARD

+The board of the offeree company must obtain competent independent advice on the offer or proposal and the substance of such advice must be made known to the holders of the Rule 15 securities, together with the board's views on the offer or proposal.

+15.3 PUBLICATION OF OFFER OR PROPOSAL

+Whenever practicable, the offer or proposal should be sent to holders of Rule 15 securities at the same time as the offer document is published but, if this is not practicable, the Panel should be consulted and the offer or proposal should be sent as soon as possible thereafter.
+A copy of the offer or proposal should be sent to the Panel at the time of publication.

+15.4 CONDITIONALITY OF THE OFFER OR PROPOSAL

-- (a) When an offer is made for voting equity share capital or for other transferable securities carrying voting rights and the offeree company has convertible securities outstanding, the offeror must make an appropriate offer or proposal to the stockholders to ensure that their interests are safeguarded.
-Equality of treatment is required. - (b) The board of the offeree company must obtain competent independent advice on the offer or proposal to the stockholders and the substance of such advice must be made known to its stockholders, together with the board's views on the offer or proposal. - (c) Whenever practicable, the offer or proposal should be sent to stockholders at the same time as the offer document is published but, if this is not practicable, the Panel should be consulted and the offer or proposal should be sent as soon as possible thereafter.
-A copy of the offer or proposal should be sent to the Panel at the time of publication. - (d) The offer or proposal to stockholders required by this Rule should not normally be made conditional on any particular level of acceptances.
-It may, however, be put by way of a scheme to be considered at a stockholders' meeting provided that, if the scheme is not approved at that meeting, or is not sanctioned by the court, the offeror shall immediately make an offer or proposal to stockholders which is not conditional on any particular level of acceptances or approval. - (e) If an offeree company has options or subscription rights outstanding, the provisions of this Rule apply mutatis mutandis.
+The offer or proposal should not normally be made conditional on any particular level of acceptances.
+It may, however, be put by way of a scheme to be considered at a meeting of holders of Rule 15 securities provided that, if the scheme is not approved at that meeting, or is not sanctioned by the court, the offeror shall immediately make an offer or proposal which is not conditional on any particular level of acceptances or approval.